@bagawork/framework

 to (errorMessage) => console.log(errorMessage)

 to listen for when the code in the app crashes.
-When a crash occurs, the app will also display the error message on the screen.
+When an error occurs, the app will also display the error message on the screen and stop running the app, and also give the user the option to restart the app from scratch (with no state), or try resume running the app by loading another page.

 Previewing